 To point out, there is 2 entrance to Campuhan Ridge Walk.
 The first one, the south entrance is beside a hotel.
 Before the bridge, there are stairs going down to a temple called Gunung Lebah.
 The huge tree and shrubs here and there spark a little jungle vibe at the entrance.

-The sounds of water flowing down the river next to Gunung Lebah temple makes this place look even sacred.
+The sounds of water flowing down the river next to Gunung Lebah temple makes this place look even more sacred.
 Unlike most temples in Ubud, Gunung Lebah temple doesn’t accept tourists all the time.
 The 2 rivers down the temple were used by the locals for the cleansing ritual called Melukat.

 Pura Gunung Lebah is a typical Balinese temple with statues and tiers of towers.
 The only difference is although the location is near the main road.
-Gunung Lebah was covered and half hidden with big trees and the sound of the rivers.
+Gunung Lebah was covered and half hid with big trees and the sound of the rivers.
 Thus giving a tranquility vibe for worshippers to pray in peace.

 Jogging & Cycling

-Another activity that attracts Campuhan visitors most is jogging.
-Most sightseers will come early in the morning or before the sunset.
+Another activity that attracts Campuhan visitors the most is jogging.
+Most sightseers will come early in the morning or before sunset.
 Even if Ubud is not necessarily hot.
 It’s best to avoid going here in the afternoon.
 The locals and travelers have different visiting times.

 Most travelers like to go for a morning jog and get breezy fresh air with a view.
-While the locals would prefer to go on before the sunset.
+While the locals would prefer to go on before sunset.
 Some would even be going with a bike.
 The track is around 2 km with a 1.5 meters trail width.
 It’s not necessarily hard, even locals like to go with their kids here.

 The only tricky part is when people come with vehicles.
 Instead of leaving at a different entrance.
-People coming with vehicles will have to go back for another 2 km where they started.
+People coming with vehicles will have to go back for another 2 km from where they started.

 On account of its beautiful panorama, Campuhan Ridge Walk is a perfect photo spot too.
 Many visitors come to this place to capture glorious pictures for personal and professional purposes.
-The neat and green scenery of fields and jungle make this spot check all the list.
-Even the locals like to take prewedding photoshoots here.
+The neat and green scenery of fields and jungle make this spot check the list.
+Even the locals like to take pre-wedding photoshoots here.

 Dine In Overlooking Paddy Field

 The choice of beverages is plenty, from coffee to cold beer.
 Others looking for healthier beverages could order juice or fresh coconut water instead.
 Some cafes and restaurants even have a breakfast menu that starts from Rp30.000 to Rp50.000 ($2 to $5).
-And the perk is the dine-in area is overlooking a paddy field.
+And the perk is the dine-in area overlooking a paddy field.

 Basic facilities such as toilets are available only in restaurants and cafes nearby.
 Small food vendors selling water, coconut water, and snack are available after the hill track.
 Accommodations from small guest houses to luxury villas are available near the premises.